-Most likely you’ve heard about the growing popularity of park model homes and are doing some research on the best one to buy and the different options available.
+Most likely you’ve heard about the growing popularity of park model mobile homes and are doing some research on the best one to buy and the different options available.
 One of the most important things to consider is the interior layout of your new park model.
 While most Park models aren’t fully customizable, there are many options available with different layouts that each offer their own set of pros and cons.

 So let’s get started and take a quick walk through Inside Park Model Homes!